 Château de Valencay was built by King Louis XIII but it was the d’Estampes and Talleyrand-Périgord families who lived there.
-Château de Valencay shows an architectural harmony in its combination of renaissance and classical styles.
+The Château de Valencay shows an architectural harmony in its combination of renaissance and classical styles.
 There is an interesting collection of Louis XVI and empire-style furniture displayed in the ceremonial rooms and private apartment.
-Due to its luxurious decor, it is said to be the richest among other castles.
-On top of that, the castle has many gardens: the French gardens, the flower chessboard, the Duchess garden, plus a huge park in which I happened to get lost (it has more more than 53ha).
+Due to its luxurious decor, it is the richest among other castles.
+On top of that, the castle has many gardens: the French gardens, the flower chessboard, the Duchess garden, plus a huge park.

 get out!
-But I managed to complete it and got the photo of the maze as a reward.
+But I completed it and got the photo of the maze as a reward.
 It was amazing but make sure you have water and time to finish it.

 8. Château de Chaumont-sur-Loire

-Château de Chaumont-sur-Loire is a fortress-like castle situated in the Loir-et-Cher department, on the left bank of the river.
-It is very old yet beautifully preserved.
-It was founded in the year 1000 and in 1465 King Louis XI rebuilt it.
-It was later owned by the Amboise family for more than 500 years.
-This is also the chateau that was bought by Catherine de Medici for Diane de Poitiers in exchange for Chenonceau.
+Château de Chaumont-sur-Loire is a fortress in the Loir-et-Cher department, on the left bank of the river.
+It is very old yet in outstanding shape.
+The castle dates to the year 1000 and in 1465 King Louis XI rebuilt it.
+The Amboise family owned it for more than 500 years.
+This is also the chateau that bought by Catherine de Medici for Diane de Poitiers in exchange for Chenonceau.
 She stayed there for some time, then in 1875 Princess Marie-Charlotte de Broglie bought the château and decorated it with Renaissance furniture.

-Nowadays it is owned by the Centre-Val de Loire Region and it has been listed as a UNESCO site.
+Nowadays, the Centre-Val de Loire Region owns the castle and it is a UNESCO site.
 The château represents Gothic and Renaissance styles, with beautiful English-style gardens.
-Each year the International Garden Festival is hosted next to the castle.
+Each year the International Garden Festival takes place next to the castle.
 The event started in 1992 and has become known worldwide since then.